THE STATUES OF PÈRE LACHAISE

 When I arrived that first day I made a phone snap of the staircase that led to the apartment and sent it to my friend.
 He replied by sending me a photograph made by Atget of the very same staircase, from almost the same spot, all these years before.
 I previously wasn’t aware of this Atget’s image.

-Mon Ami is offered as a memory and all we can ever wish for of a friendship.
 Created from the earth, sculpted to a deathly tribute yet somehow warm, wise and reassuring.